jasition/pandoc_resume/markdown/resume.md

 **Systems Analyst / Team Lead, Peopleware Systems Limited, Hong Kong, May 2004 - Jul 2005**

 *Clearing House System of the Trans Link Systems*.
 The national public transport backoffice system in The Netherlands.
 This n-tier J2EE system used Weblogic and Oracle.
 Led the team of 2 developers.
-Enhanced the multi-threaded framework to complete clearing and settlement for 16m transactions within 2 hours.
+Enhanced the multi-threaded framework to complete clearing and settlement for 16 million transactions within 2 hours.

 **Software Engineer / Team Lead, Agile Software, Hong Kong, Oct 2002 - May 2004**

 *Product Lifecycle Management system* (https://www.oracle.com/uk/scm/product-lifecycle-management/).
 A n-tier J2EE content management system based on Weblogic and Oracle.
 Led a team of 3 developers.
-Enhanced the proprietary distributed object cache and workflow engine.
-Reduced application response time by 30%.
+Enhanced the proprietary distributed object cache and reduced application response time by 30%.

 **Software Specialist, Intelligence Plus Limited, Hong Kong, Jul 2001 - Oct 2002** *Learning Plus*.
 A Core Java e-learning system using mySQL, JDBC, Swing, Java2D, multi-threading, and UML.